kesteckb/COMSM-SEGP/Evaluation/README.md

 Given that our application was a relatively straightforward game format, we felt that performing an ethnography would not be worth the amount of time and resources that would have needed to go into it.
 We also believe that none of us are qualified to extract accurate and useful data from this form of evaluation.
 As such, this was not a method that we considered.

-### Unit testing
+### 6.2 Unit Testing

 We used unit testing to evaluate behaviour of our application through a series of automated tests.
-Our unit testing strategy uses the Jasmine Test Framework [1], which is incorportaed into Angular during install.
+Our unit testing strategy uses the Jasmine Test Framework[<sup>[1]</sup>](https://jasmine.github.io/), which is incorportaed into Angular during install.
 After the creation of a component or unit test, a `spec.ts` file is create alongside the `html`, `css`, and `ts` files of the component.

 For our project, all components and services run at least one unit test to show that it can be created.
 To complete this test, some components require the use of mock services.